Sandy Koufax Rookie Card Value (Updated August 2025)

 What does PSA 10 mean?

-PSA 10 is Gem Mint—virtually perfect with pristine corners, edges, and centering.
+PSA 10 is Gem Mint—virtually perfect, with no visible flaws.

 Methodology & Ethics